 EAJS2017 Conference in Lisbon

-The conference of the European Association for Japanese Studies will bring together nearly a thousand academics and researchers working in the field of Japanese Studies, over three and a half days of presentations and social events, in the beautiful city of Lisbon.
+The conference of the European Association for Japanese Studies will bring together over 1100 academics and researchers working in the field of Japanese Studies, for three and a half days of presentations and social events, in the beautiful city of Lisbon.
 All are welcome.
-There is no overarching theme; instead the panels will be organised within thematic 'sections' as per EAJS practice.
+There is no overarching theme; instead the panels are organised within thematic 'sections' as per EAJS practice.
 EAJS wishes to thank all those who participated.